EchoSign Licensing Terms

 9. LIMITED WARRANTY, REMEDIES, AND DISCLAIMERS

 9.3 DISCLAIMER.
-EXCEPT FOR THE EXPRESS WARRANTIES SET FORTH HEREIN ALL ONDEMAND SERVICES ARE PROVIDED AS-IS AND ON AN AS NEEDED BASIS.
-ADOBE HEREBY DISCLAIMS AND MAKES NO OTHER REPRESENTATION OR WARRANTIES OF ANY KIND, EXPRESS, IMPLIED OR STATUTORY, INCLUDING BUT NOT LIMITED TO REPRESENTATIONS, GUARANTEES, OR WARRANTIES OF MERCHANTABILITY, ACCURACY, QUALITY OF THE ONDEMAND SERVICES, OPERATION OF THE INCLUDING THE RESULTS, SERVICE AVAILABILITY, SATISFACTORY QUALITY, LACK OF VIRUSES, TITLE, QUIET ENJOYMENT, FITNESS FOR A PARTICULAR PURPOSE, NON-INFRINGEMENT, OR WARRANTIES OF ITS THIRD PARTY PROVIDERS.
-ADOBE SPECIFICALLY DISCLAIMS AND MAKES NO REPRESENTATION OR WARRANTY, ORAL OR IN WRITING, CONCERNING THE VIABILITY, ENFORCEABILITY, OR COMPLIANCE OF USING THE ONDEMAND SERVICES IN A PARTICULAR COUNTRY AND/OR FOR A PARTICULAR PRODUCT OR SERVICE.
+EXCEPT FOR THE EXPRESS WARRANTIES SET FORTH HEREIN ALL ON-DEMAND SERVICES ARE PROVIDED AS-IS AND ON AN AS NEEDED BASIS.
+TO THE MAXIMUM EXTENT PERMITTED BY LAW, ADOBE, ITS AFFILIATES AND THIRD-PARTY PROVIDERS HEREBY DISCLAIM AND MAKE NO OTHER REPRESENTATION OR WARRANTIES OF ANY KIND, EXPRESS, IMPLIED OR STATUTORY, INCLUDING BUT NOT LIMITED TO REPRESENTATIONS, GUARANTEES, OR WARRANTIES OF MERCHANTABILITY, ACCURACY, QUALITY OF THE ON-DEMAND SERVICES, OPERATION OF THE ON-DEMAND SERVICES INCLUDING THE RESULTS, SERVICE AVAILABILITY, SATISFACTORY QUALITY, LACK OF VIRUSES, TITLE, QUIET ENJOYMENT, FITNESS FOR A PARTICULAR PURPOSE, NON-INFRINGEMENT, OR WARRANTIES OF ITS THIRD PARTY PROVIDERS.
+CUSTOMER ACKNOWLEDGES THAT (A) NEITHER ADOBE, ITS AFFILIATES NOR ITS THIRD PARTY PROVIDERS CONTROLS CUSTOMER EQUIPMENT OR THE TRANSFER OF DATA OVER COMMUNICATION FACILITIES (INCLUDING THE INTERNET); AND (B) THE ON-DEMAND SERVICES MAY BE SUBJECT TO LIMITATIONS, INTERRUPTIONS, DELAYS, CANCELLATIONS, AND OTHER PROBLEMS INHERENT IN THE USE OF THE COMMUNICATIONS FACILITIES (INCLUDING SEARCH ENGINES AND SOCIAL MEDIA CHANNELS).
+ADOBE, ITS AFFILIATES AND THIRD-PARTY PROVIDERS ARE NOT RESPONSIBLE FOR ANY INTERRUPTIONS, DELAYS, CANCELLATIONS, DELIVERY FAILURES, DATA LOSS, CONTENT CORRUPTION, PACKET LOSS, OR OTHER DAMAGE RESULTING FROM THESE PROBLEMS.
+ADOBE SPECIFICALLY DISCLAIMS AND MAKES NO REPRESENTATION OR WARRANTY, ORAL OR IN WRITING, CONCERNING THE VIABILITY, ENFORCEABILITY, OR COMPLIANCE OF USING THE ON-DEMAND SERVICES IN A PARTICULAR COUNTRY AND/OR FOR A PARTICULAR PRODUCT OR SERVICE.

 9.4 Customer Legal Counsel.
-CUSTOMER SHALL SOLELY RELY ON ITS OWN LEGAL COUNSEL AND DETERMINATIONS AS TO THE USE AND VIABILITY OF ELECTRONIC SIGNATURES IN A PARTICULAR COUNTRY AND/OR FOR A PARTICULAR PRODUCT OR SERVICE; AND WILL ENSURE ITS USE OF THE ONDEMAND SERVICES SHALL BE IN CONFORMANCE AND COMPLY WITH ALL LAWS, REGULATIONS AND POLICIES RELEVANT TO A PARTICULAR COUNTRY AND/OR FOR A PARTICULAR PURPOSE.
+CUSTOMER MUST SOLELY RELY ON ITS OWN LEGAL COUNSEL AND DETERMINATIONS AS TO THE USE AND VIABILITY OF ELECTRONIC SIGNATURES IN A PARTICULAR COUNTRY AND/OR FOR A PARTICULAR PRODUCT OR SERVICE; AND WILL ENSURE ITS USE OF THE ON-DEMAND SERVICES ARE BE IN CONFORMANCE AND COMPLY WITH ALL LAWS, REGULATIONS AND POLICIES RELEVANT TO A PARTICULAR COUNTRY AND/OR FOR A PARTICULAR PURPOSE.

 9.5 Australian Consumer Law.
 If Customer is an Australian consumer, Adobe’s goods come with guarantees that cannot be excluded under the Australian consumer law.
 Customer is entitled to a replacement or refund for a major failure and for compensation for any other reasonably foreseeable loss or damage.
 Customer is also entitled to have the goods repaired or replaced if the goods fail to be of acceptable quality and the failure does not amount to a major failure.
 To make a warranty claim under this Limited Warranty; Remedies section, Customer must call the Adobe Customer Support Department at 1800 614 863.